aisingapore/sgnlp/docs/README.md

 pip install -r requirements.txt
 ```

-Additionally, install either the sgnlp_models package locally or add to PYTHONPATH
+Additionally, install either the repository locally or add to PYTHONPATH

 ```
 # From root folder